Hamzaqtr-313/Hamzaqtr-313/README.md

 - ⚡ Fun fact: **I am probably sleeping 😁**

 - Got a question or just want to connect?
-All my socials are hanging out on the **left** — feel free to drop a message anytime!
+All my socials are hanging out — feel free to drop a message anytime!

 ---